Gastroesophageal Reflux Disease Infant

 - Burping the baby more often.
 For example, burp the baby after they have eaten an ounce and 1 to 2 hours after being fed.

 - Making sure the baby is in an upright position during feeding.
 Keep the baby upright for 30 minutes after being fed.

 - Keeping a diary of the baby's symptoms.

 - Changing the baby's sleeping position.
 These positions depend on the baby's age.
 Young babies should always be placed on their back due to the risk of sudden infant death syndrome.

 - Keeping the baby away from secondhand smoke.

 For most people treatment starts with making lifestyle changes.
 Medicine may be given if the GERD does not get better.
 The medicine can help reduce acid in the stomach and help the esophagus heal.
 Medicine options may include:

 - Proton pump inhibitors

-Surgery or endoscopy may be recommended with more severe cases.
+Surgery or endoscopy may be recommended if the GERD is severe.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.